-In May 2017, the European parliament and the council of the European Union approved the MDR which has replaced the existing medical device directives (93/42/EEC).
-The regulations entered into full application in May 26, 2021.
-The MDR provided a transitional period for placing on the market or putting into service of medical devices, which period was further extended on March 20.
-2023, but such transitional provisions are not relevant to our products where already certified under the The MDR imposes stricter requirements on medical device manufacturers and strengthens the supervising competences of the competent authorities of European Union member states, the notified bodies and the authorized representatives.
+In May 2017, the European parliament and the council of the European Union approved the MDR which has replaced the existing medical device directives (93/42/EEC) and (90/385/EEC).
+The regulations entered into full application on May 26, 2021.
+The MDR provided a transitional period for placing on the market or putting into service of medical devices, which period was further extended on March 20, 2023, but such transitional provisions are not relevant to our products where already certified under the MDR.
+The MDR (as amended on January 10, 2025) imposes stricter requirements on medical device manufacturers and strengthens the supervising competences of the competent authorities of European Union member states, the notified bodies and the authorized representatives.
 If we fail to comply with the modified regulation and requirements, it can adversely affect our business, operating results and prospects.
 Any new regulations or revisions or reinterpretations of existing regulations may impose additional costs or lengthen review times of future products.